 In addition to improving basic usability, you’ll want to make sure your content is user-friendly and scannable.
 Break things up with headers, images, bullet points, graphics, and short paragraphs.
 That way, once you get the voice traffic, you’ll be sure to keep it.

-Voice search is in its wild west phase — we don’t even have reporting for voice search traffic, although Google has hinted that may become available in the future.
+Voice search is in its wild west phase — we don’t even have reporting for traffic from voice searches, although Google has hinted that may become available in the future.
 The field will almost certainly change substantially as voice search becomes even more prominent and evolved.
 But in the meantime, these tactics should go a long way towards putting you at the top of the charts.